AT UNIVERSITY COLLEGE CORK

-A guided cycle through the first 20 Billion years of the universe from the big bang at St Patrick’s Bridge through the birth of the first stars. the birth of the Earth, the evolution of life, to today and on to the death of the sun and merger of our milky way galaxy with Andromeda at Blackrock Castle.
-On the way out we will “visit” each landmark in time, learn a little about it, get a feeling of the scale of deep time and have some fun on the way.
+A guided cycle through the first 20 Billion years of the Universe from the Big Bang through the birth of the first stars, the birth of the Earth, the evolution of life, to today and on to the death of the Sun and merger of our Milky Way with the Andromeda Galaxy.
+Starting from outside Nano Nagle Place and arriving to CIT’s Blackrock Castle Observatory.

-The cycle will begin at 8pm outside Nano Nagle Place and end at Blackrock Castle Observatory in time for star gazing.
-You can make your own way home or join the New Moon Cycle listed here.
+The cycle will begin at 8pm outside Nano Nagle Place and end at Blackrock Castle Observatory in time for star gazing (weather permitting).
+You can make your own way home or join the New Moon Cycle!
+Please REGISTER HERE to attend.

 Join us for an unforgettable journey into the night as we cycle from Blackrock Castle out around Mahon strand and back along the Old railway line.
 The journey will be broken by unexpected sensory and intellectual experiences, which may include talks, music, poetry, performance, light and dark.